i18next/i18next-gitbook/principles/fallback.md

 {% endtab %}
 {% endtabs %}

+{% hint style="info" %}
+Seeing raw keys in your UI usually means a translation is missing, not that the fallback is misconfigured.
+With [`saveMissing`](../overview/configuration-options.md) enabled and a backend that implements the [create function](../misc/creating-own-plugins.md#backend), those keys are collected while you develop instead of being spotted in production.
+Using [i18next-locize-backend](https://github.com/locize/i18next-locize-backend), they appear in your [Locize](https://www.locize.com/i18next?utm_source=i18next_com\&utm_medium=gitbook\&utm_campaign=principles_fallback\&from=i18next_principles-fallback__hint) project ready to translate, no manual JSON edits.
+Built by the i18next team.
+{% endhint %}

 So you could configure i18next to have the key being the fallback instead of loading a fallback language:

 {% tabs %}